 It is difficult to give an exact figure in terms of the expected return on your initial £1,000 investment, as it will be impacted by a number of factors.
 The key factors include:

-• the period of time you are willing to let your investments grow
+- your investment time frame which is the period you are willing to let your investments grow

 Example returns on £1,000 investment